Last Updated on July 23, 2023

 Where is Silver Run Falls?

 Silver Run Falls is located in Nantahala National Forest and is just four miles south of Cashiers, in Jackson County.
+It’s the best of all the Cashiers NC waterfalls.
 When driving south on NC-107, a sign for the waterfall will be on your left.

 More importantly, we suggest you keep an eye out for the sign indicating “Pedestrians Crossing.”
-If you miss the trailhead, a good spot to turn around won’t come for a few miles.
+If you miss the Silver Run Falls trailhead trailhead, a good spot to turn around won’t come for a few miles.